Non-User Privacy Policy

 If you live in the European Economic Area (EEA), UK or Switzerland (the “European Region”), the data controller responsible for your personal data is Anthropic Ireland, Limited.
 If you live outside the European Region, the data controller responsible for your personal data is Anthropic PBC.

-If you have any questions about this Notice, or have any questions, complaints or requests regarding your personal data, you can contact us as described below:
+If you have any questions about this Policy, or have any questions, complaints or requests regarding your personal data, you can contact us as described below:

 - Anthropic PBC with a registered address at 548 Market St, PMB 90375, San Francisco, CA 94104 (United States).